xmigrate/xmigrate/README.md

 We will be adding support for more OS soon.

-> ⚠ *We are aware of and working on finding a quick solution to some issues that prevent vm connectivity after certain migrations of Azure to AWS, Azure to GCP, and GCP to Azure.
-In the meantime, all other combinations with our supported providers can be used without issues.
+> ⚠ *We are aware of and working on finding a quick solution to some issues that prevent vm startup after migrations from Azure to other providers.
+In the meantime, all other combinations, including Azure to Azure, with our supported providers can be used without issues.

 Stay tuned for more updates.
 Join our [community](https://xmigrate.slack.com/) and start collaborating 🎉